-The situation in $\overline{X}$ was more subtle.
-We quote from \cite{FarberNowik22}, using a notation convention that for a fixed complex $A$ we denote by $E(A\subset X)$ the expected amount of its appearances as a subcomplex of a random complex $X$, or simply $E(A)$ if $X$ is clear from context.: \begin{definition} In $\overline{X}(n;\alpha_1,\alpha_2,...)$: \begin{itemize} \item $\beta_i:=i+1-\alpha_i\approx log_n E(\Delta^i\subset X)$, $\beta:=max\{\beta_i\}$, $l=\lfloor\beta \rfloor$ \item $\gamma_k:=max_{i\ge k}\{\beta_i\}\approx log_n E(\Delta^k\subset Y)$ \item $\nu_k:=2\gamma_k-k\ge log_n(b_k)$ (k'th betti number), $l':=max\{k| \nu_k\ge 0\}\le \lfloor 2\beta \rfloor\le 2l+1$ \item $e_k:=\gamma_k-k=\nu_k-\gamma_k <0$ where the inequality is when $k>l$. $e_{k+1}\le e_k-1$ \end{itemize} (some facts included for intuition and convenience). \end{definition} Formulated in this notation, Farber and Nowik proved the following: \begin{theorem} For $\alpha$'s such that $\beta\notin \Z$, $\overline{X}(n;\alpha_1,\alpha_2,...)$ a.a.s has a full $(l-1)$-skeleton, collapses onto \di \ $l'$, and has $dim(H_l(\overline{X};\Q))=\theta(n^\beta)$.
-Further, a.a.s $dim(H_k(\overline{X};\Q))\le \omega(n) n^{\nu_k}$ for $k>l$ and any $\omega(n)\xrightarrow{n\to \infty} \infty$.
-So $H_{k}(\overline{X}),l<k<l'$ was suspected, but not known, to be non-trivial. \end{theorem} These two articles exhibit a phenomenon in the existing literature- most if not all papers in the field discuss cohomology merely as a list of Betty numbers.
-Cohomology (with ring coefficients), on the other hand, is a graded ring itself, with the multiplication operation being the cup product.
-Moreover, cohomology with coefficients in $\F_p$ also has a structure of a steenrod algebra (\cite{AT} chapter 4.L) which is the algebra of stable cohomology operations (that is natural transformations between cohomology functors that commute with the equivalence $H^{*}(\Sigma X)=H^{*-1}(X)$) over those fields, generated by the steenrod squares $Sq^i:H^*\to H^{*+i}$ in the case of $p=2$, or the steenrod powers $P^i:H^*\to H^{*+2i(p-1)}$ and the Bockstein homomorphism $\beta:H^*\to H^{*+1}$ in the case of an odd $p$.
-These additional structures are usfull in distinguishing between spaces with otherwise identical cohomology.
-The following are classic examples: \begin{example} Let $X=S^2\vee S^1\vee S^1$ and $ Y=\mathbb{T}^2$, the 2-\di al torus.
+This result exhibits a phenomenon in the existing literature- most if not all papers in the field discuss cohomology merely as a list of Betti numbers.
+Cohomology (with ring coefficients), on the other hand, is a graded ring, with the multiplication operation being the cup product.
+Moreover, cohomology with coefficients in $\Z/p$ also has a structure of a Steenrod algebra (\cite[chapter 4.L]{AT}) which is the algebra of stable cohomology operations over $\Z/p$, generated by the Steenrod squares $Sq^i:H^*\to H^{*+i}$ in the case of $p=2$, or the Steenrod powers $P^i:H^*\to H^{*+2i(p-1)}$ and the Bockstein homomorphism $\beta:H^*\to H^{*+1}$ in the case of an odd $p$.
+These additional structures are useful in distinguishing between spaces with otherwise identical cohomology.
+The following are classic examples: \begin{example} Let $X=S^2\vee S^1\vee S^1$ and $ Y=S^1\times S^1$, the 2-\di al torus.
 Both have identical cohomology groups $H^0=\Z, H^1=\Z^2, H^2=\Z$.
 However, $H^*(X)$ has a trivial multiplicative structure, whereas in $H^*(Y)$ the product of the two generators of $H^1$ equals the generator of $H^2$, proving that $X$ and $Y$ are not homotopy equivalent. \end{example} \begin{example} Let us compare $\C P^2$ and $Y=S^2\vee S^4$.
-Again these spaces have identical comohology over any ring (due to the cell structure), yet the former has a non-trivial cup product while the later does not.
-Furthermore, in $\C P^2$ the generator of $H^2$ squares to the generator of $H^4$, which in $\F_2$ coefficients coincides with $Sq^2$, which unlike the cup product is stable.
-Thus, the spaces $\Sigma\C P^2$ and $\Sigma Y=S^3\vee S^5$, which no longer can be distinguished by the cup product structure (as it is trivial for both), may still be distinguished by the non-triviality of $Sq^2$ on the former. \end{example} We thus see that this additional algebraic structure is useful, in particular to distinguishing a space from a wedge of spheres, which is a common conjecture/result in the field of simplicial complexes (see for instance \cite[\nopp 13.15,17.28,19.10]{Kozlov08}).
-The goal of this paper is to determine whether this structure is trivial or not for the multiparametric models.
-To the authors knowledge, this is the first time that non-trivial multidimensional phenomena are studied in stochastic topology.
+Again, these spaces have identical cohomology over any ring (due to their cell structure), yet the former has a non-trivial cup product while the latter does not.
+Furthermore, in $\C P^2$ the generator of $H^2$ squares to the generator of $H^4$.
+In $\Z/2$ coefficients, this coincides with $Sq^2$, which, unlike the cup product, is stable.
+Thus, the spaces $\Sigma\C P^2$ and $\Sigma Y=S^3\vee S^5$, which can no longer be distinguished by the cup product structure (as it is trivial for both), may still be distinguished by the non-triviality of $Sq^2$ on the former. \end{example} We thus see that this additional algebraic structure is useful, in particular to distinguish a space from a wedge of spheres.
+In \cite{FarberMeadNowik22}, the lower model is described as being "homologically approximated by a wedge of spheres", and being a wedge of spheres is a common conjecture/result in the field of simplicial complexes in general (see for instance \cite[\nopp 13.15,17.28,19.10]{Kozlov08}).
+The goal of this paper is to determine whether these structures are trivial or not for the lower multiparametric model.
+To the author's knowledge, this is the first time that non-trivial multidimensional phenomena are studied in stochastic topology.